jchartrand/CWRC-GitDelegator/README.md

 ### Overview

+<B>THIS PACKAGE HAS BEEN DEPRECATED.</B>

+THE FUNCTIONS FOR VALIDATING XML, GENERATING URIS, AND GETTING DOCUMENTATION AND HELP HAVE BEEN MOVED INTO [CWRC-WriterBase](https://github.com/jchartrand/CWRC-WriterBase) SINCE THE CALLS WERE SO INEXTRICABLY TIED TO THE BASE.
+THE LOAD, SAVE, AND AUTHENTICATE CALLS  HAVE BEEN MOVED TO THEIR OWN PACKAGE: [cwrc-git-dialogs](https://github.com/jchartrand/cwrc-git-dialogs).

 Handles interaction with the server on behalf of [CWRC-GitWriter](https://github.com/jchartrand/CWRC-GitWriter).
 Spawns dialogs for file listing, loading, and saving.

 ### Demo